philippdormann/elternportal-api/README.md

     - remove whitespace, format html to simplify scraping

 ## 🚀 deployment
-- this script will be deployed as a serverless function with [ZEIT Now](https://zeit.co/) ☁️
+- this script is deployed as a serverless function on the url <https://elternportal-api.now.sh> with [ZEIT Now](https://zeit.co/) ☁️
-- the code to this function will be found in the `/api` folder 📁
+- the code to this function can be found in the `/api` folder 📁

 ## ❔ HOWTO: run this function without `ZEIT Now`
 ```